cpietsch/vikus-viewer-script/README.md

 ## Usage t-SNE/UMAP script

 As an alternative to the temporal view, you can create a t-SNE layout based on image similarity.
 The script creates a tsne.csv which can be put next to the data.csv in the /data folder.
-Image similarity is calculated via the [imagenet activation logit](https://beta.observablehq.com/@cpietsch/imagenet-activation-logit) and then run throught t-SNE or UMAP.
+Image similarity is calculated via the [mobilenet activation logit](https://beta.observablehq.com/@cpietsch/imagenet-activation-logit) and then run throught t-SNE or UMAP.
 An additional spacing step ensures no overlaying images in the distribution.

 Download or clone this repo, navigate to /similarity and install the required node packages: